carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 ~~~
 {: .language-groovy }

-To display the value of a variable to the screen in Groovy, we can use the `println` method
+To display the value of a variable to the screen in Groovy, we can use the `println` method passing the variable name are a parameter.

 ~~~
 x = 1